HOME \ Tuberculosis in bovine animals \ Eradication

 The EU policy on the eradication of TB in bovine animals has been based on two main principles:(1) the Member States are primarily responsible for the eradication of TB in bovine animals and may receive community financial support for the eradication program and (2) eradication of TB in bovine animals the EU must be a financial target and the Member States must consider eradication as the defined aim [1].

-The scientific report of EFSA and ECDC titled "The European Union One Health 2021 Zoonoses Report" [2] reported a valuable overview of the TB infection in bovine animals in Europe.
-The country status on 31 December 2021 of freedom from bovine TB (OTF) is presented in Figure 1.
-Seventeen Member States (MS) had disease-free status from MTBC during 2021.
-Of the 10 MSs and the United Kingdom (Northern Ireland), three MSs had disease-free zones or provinces (Italy, Portugal and Spain).
-Seven MSs had no disease-free status from MTBC zones.
+The scientific report of EFSA and ECDC titled "The European Union One Health 2022 Zoonoses Report" [2] reported a valuable overview of the TB infection in bovine animals in Europe.
+The country status of freedom from bovine TB in 2022 is presented in Figure 1.
+Seventeen Member States (MS) had disease-free status from MTBC during 2022.
+Of the remaining 10 MSs and the United Kingdom (Northern Ireland), three MSs had disease-free zones or provinces (Italy, Portugal and Spain).
+Seven MSs had no zones with disease-free status regarding MTBC.
 Norway, Switzerland and Liechtenstein had disease-free status, in accordance with EU legislation, and in Iceland the last outbreak of TB in bovine animals was reported in 1959.

 Table 1.
 Member States or zones thereof with disease-free status or approved eradication programme from infection with MTBC (Commission implementing regulation 2021/620).